Jasminapg/Calibration-for-RSV-model/vingettes/PTMC_usage.md

     ## Potential scale reduction factors:
     ##
     ##     Point est. Upper C.I.
-    ## mu           1       1.00
+    ## mu           1          1
-    ## psi          1       1.01
+    ## psi          1          1
     ##
     ## Multivariate psrf
     ##
     ## 1

-The second element is `post$lpost` and is long table dataframe of the log posterior values.
+The second entry is `post$lpost` and is long table dataframe of the log-posterior values.
 These values can be easily plotted using ggplot2:

 ``` r
 # Plot of the logposterior for the three chains